 How to Play Crazy Eights: Card Game Rules & Interactive Tutorial

-Crazy Eights is a fast-paced "shedding" card game for 2 to 8 players.
-The goal is simple: be the first to get rid of all your cards!
+Crazy Eights is a fast-paced "shedding" card game for 4 players.
+Fans of quick family games like Old Maid will feel right at home.
+The goal is to be the first to get rid of all your cards.
 Players take turns matching the suit or rank of the top card, with 8s serving as wild cards that can change everything in an instant.

 Below you'll find a thorough explanation of the rules, and above, you'll find an interactive tutorial to help you learn how to play.
 The tutorial will guide you through your first game step by step.